Interview with Link Convenor 2019

-- national and EU policies on gender equality in education (policy documents on gender equality in education, implementation of policy measures on gender equality in education, research as an analytical base for evidence-based policy on gender equality in education….).
+- National and EU policies on gender, sex and sexuality equality in education (policy documents on gender equality in education, implementation of policy measures on gender equality in education, research as an analytical base for evidence-based policy on gender equality in education….)

 Relations to other Networks

 Reviewing the goals, research areas, annual reports and abstracts of the ECER conference network sessions shows that gender as a topic is scattered over several existing networks and subsumed under their themes and thus covered partially.
 Since gender issues are discussed within different thematic contexts they remained isolated from each other.
-The new gender network will provide a common platform that will enable a holistic approach and a more comprehensive coverage of gender issues.
-The sessions of GEN Network will offer a forum for meeting researchers focussing on gender from different disciplines.
-GEN will also be active in seeking cooperation and organising joint sessions together with other, already active Networks such as Network 4 Inclusive education, Network 27 Didactics – Teaching and Learning and Network 7.
-Social Justice and Intercultural Education.
-GEN has already contacted Network 4 Inclusive Education Network and Network 27 Didactics-Teaching and Learning and has planned a session in ECER 2017 Copenhagen where researchers interested in gender issues will have a possibility to meet and discuss future collaboration.
+The new gender network will provide a common platform that will enable a holistic approach and a more comprehensive coverage of gender and LGBT+ issues.
+As such, it will also be a good place for meeting researchers from different disciplines and organizing different formats of cooperation with other networks, especially with the networks on social justice and intercultural education, inclusive education, and higher education which research areas in some aspects relate to gender.

 Additionally, only several national associations from EERA have either a special interest group (e.g. Finland) or network on gender and education issues (e.g. German, Italy, GEA from the UK).
 Regional educational associations, NERA and BERA, also have specialized gender and education networks.
 Other national associations from EERA cover gender equality in education within networks on broader themes (e.g. SERA network on Poverty and Education) or through conferences (thematic gender conferences or as an aspect of broader conference theme, e. g. conference on Educational Inequality and Justice).
 Gender issues are also thematized in non-European countries, e.g. American educational research association has a special interest group Queer Studies.